ubiquity/rpc-handler/docs/system-patterns.md

         - The ranked list is returned to all waiting `send` calls.
 4. Each `send` call determines its *starting* RPC from the ranked list using the round-robin index for that `chainId`.
 5. Each `send` call enters its *own* iterative loop, starting from its determined index:
+    - It checks if the current RPC URL is within its runtime cooldown period (using the internal `runtimeFailedRpcMap`).
+If yes, it skips to the next RPC.
-    - It attempts `executeRpcCall` with the current RPC URL.
+    - If not on cooldown, it attempts `executeRpcCall` with the current RPC URL.
     - If successful, the loop breaks, and the result is returned.
-    - If it fails (network error, RPC error, timeout), it logs a warning and proceeds to the *next* RPC in the ranked list (wrapping around).
+    - If it fails (network error, RPC error, timeout), it logs a warning, marks the RPC URL with the current timestamp in the `runtimeFailedRpcMap`, and proceeds to the *next* RPC in the ranked list (wrapping around).
 6. If a `send` call's loop completes without any success, a final error is thrown for that specific call.